In this guide

 Search for a new broadband package and the figure you're most likely to focus on after price is the download speed.
 And while that is important, many people will also need to ensure they have a suitably fast upload speed to get the most out of the service.

 Any time data is transferred from the internet, you are downloading.
 Uploading is when data goes the opposite way and is sent out to the internet.

 Posting photos on Facebook and Instagram, or backing up data to a cloud storage service such as Dropbox are common uses at home.
 For businesses, having a fast upload speed may be crucial for promptly transferring data to clients.

 Symmetrical broadband connections provide the same speed in both directions, but these are rare.
 Fibre To The Home (FTTH) broadband packages may be symmetrical, and some (often expensive) business broadband connections will also offer it.
-Otherwise the vast majority of us are going to be using asymmetric links, which means uploads take far longer to complete than downloads.
+Otherwise the vast majority of us are going to be using asymmetric broadband optimised for downstream speed, which means uploads take far longer to complete than downloads.

 What is my current upload speed?

 Some research may be required to find out your current advertised rate.
 Download speed is always made obvious by ISPs but it is not as easy to find the upload rate as this information might not be clearly displayed.
 A Google search will probably reveal more, otherwise contact the ISP to find out.

 As a rough guide, ADSL broadband will usually have an upload rate of up to 512Kb or 1Mb, and fibre optic broadband using the BT Openreach and Virgin Media networks will typically be somewhere between 6Mb and 20Mb.

 Once you know what the maximum upload rate should be, use our broadband speed test to see how it actually performs.
 Run it at various points throughout the day to get a clearer picture of the performance as peak-time traffic can have an impact.